 - Journey along the scenic coastline on a boat tour

-Kailu-Kona is a lively seaside town in the heart of the sunny Kona coast.
-From the harbor you can see Hualalai, one of three active volcanoes of Hawaii.
+Kailu-Kona is a busy beachside located along the sunny Kona coast.
+From the harbor you can see Hualalai, one of three active volcanoes in Hawaii.
 Kailua Village is becoming a well-known destination for great shopping, dining and immersing yourself in Hawaii's rich culture.
-Go explore some of the natural wonders that make Kailua unique, such as waterfalls, volcanoes and soft black sands.
-Kona has an array of restaurants and bars to enjoy fresh hawaiian food, as well as world famous Kona coffee.Highlights of Kailua-Kona
+There are a number of important historical landmarks in Kailu-Kona such as Hulihee Palace, a museum in the holiday home of the former Hawaiian Monarchy.
+Go explore some of the natural wonders that make Kailua unique, such as waterfalls and volcanoes.
+Kona has an array of restaurants and bars to enjoy fresh hawaiian food and world famous Kona coffee.Highlights of Kailua-Kona

 - Enjoy some sunrise-snorkeling at King Kam beach